aws/sagemaker-tensorflow-extensions/README.rst

 .. role:: python(code)
    :language: python

-SageMaker specific extensions to TensorFlow, for Python 2.
+SageMaker specific extensions to TensorFlow, for Python 2 and TensorFlow versions 1.7 and 1.8.
 This package includes the :python:`PipeModeDataset` class, that allows SageMaker Pipe Mode channels to be read using TensorFlow DataSets.

 Pre-Install
 ~~~~~~~~~~~